SCHOOL VISITS: K - 6

 DAN GIVES BACK AT TRAVELL

 This year, the kids voted to donate my fee to Greenpeace (which is the same organization that won the loot last year).

 I have a new picture book coming out called "Rappy the Raptor" (It's about a raptor who raps and his name is Rappy, of course).
 At lunch at Travell, I had the kids create Rappy rhymes (with my help) and then they rapped them.
 The best rapper of all turned out to be the school librarian Donna Antonellis.
 She did a great job rapping with the lunch bunch.

-2014 at Milton Avenue School, Chatham, New Jersey, USA
+Milton Avenue School, Chatham, New Jersey, USA

 DAN EMPOWERS YOUNG READERS AT MILTON

 My Authors for Earth Day visit was the best one yet!
 I visited Milton Avenue School in Chatham, New Jersey.

 Everybody was fantastic, especially Jill Mills, the librarian.
 She asked me to come in early so I could reveal the winner over the morning announcements.
 When I said that Greenpeace was going to get a big fat check, there was cheering all over the school!

 Just a fantastic day, and it felt so good to be part of such a positive cause.
 Maybe from now on I'll donate the money from ALL my school visits.